-Featuring sound artist Christian Mun whose composition is an adaptation of the ritual chants of Awajún master José Ayui Yampis.
+Featuring sound artist Christian Mun whose composition is an adaptation of the ritual chants of Awajún master José Ayui Yampis

 Immersed in the magical aspects of a musical spell